NavaneethTalluri/Enhancing-Credit-Card-Default-Prediction-Using-GAN-Based-Data-Augmentation/README.md

 - **SMOTE** improves minority detection but may slightly reduce overall accuracy.
 - Balancing methods improve fairness and recall for defaulters while maintaining generalization.

----

-## Future Exploration

-- Perform **feature importance and explainability analysis** using SHAP or LIME.
-- Test **time-based model validation** for temporal credit risk prediction.
-- Integrate model into a **Streamlit dashboard or Flask API** for real-time prediction.
-- Explore **hybrid GAN + SMOTE** augmentation for enhanced sample diversity.

----

 ## 📁 Project Structure